plizeee/AutoJIT/README.md

 # Troubleshooting

 ## JIT not enabled and Xcode displaying "Waiting to Attach...."
-- This usually occurs when we try to open the app before it's ready.
+- This usually happens when the app has been open in the background for a little while.
-- This should fix itself by running the shortcut again
+- This can be fixed by killing and reopening the app.
-- If this issue happens consistently for you, try increasing the delay in the first `wait` action in the shortcut by 1-5 seconds.

 ## Enabling JIT for Limon asks me to select an app
 - This occurs because `Limón` got renamed to `Limon` for some reason recently.